anshumankmr/Git-Practice/README.md

     1) git clone https://github.com/anshumankmr/Git-Practice
     After making changes
     2) git add . && git commit -m "Formatting Fixes"
-    3) git push origin master
+    3) git push origin main

 ## Q3 List down all the files which have changed in the last commit.
 List only the file names.
     Create a new file called temp.txt to observe the changes